 - Educational programs for the Law School and broader community on the importance of community-driven justice strategies to advance human rights.

-The Institute is also involved in a number of projects and learning initiatives aimed at co-creating knowledge about the field of legal empowerment.
-This includes launching a new immersive learning collaboration called the Legal Empowerment Learning Lab and working with colleagues around the world to articulate a Learning Agenda for the legal empowerment community.
+The Institute is also involved in a number of participatory research and learning initiatives aimed at co-creating knowledge about the field of legal empowerment.

 - In October 2020 we launched the Legal Empowerment Learning Lab, a groundbreaking workshop dedicated to advancing research and learning on legal empowerment with a focus on participatory methods.
 The Lab opens up democratic forms of inquiry to explore what works, what matters, and what's needed to achieve transformative justice from the grassroots.
 The Lab features 30 grassroots practitioners and academics from more than 15 countries who bring deep experience and expertise in community-driven justice.
 From working in Syrian refugee camps in Iraq, to informal settlements in Argentina, rural villages in Zimbabwe and beyond, participants have come together to learn the nuts and bolts of participatory action research.
 Together they are engaging in collective inquiry, action, and reflection to address some of the most urgent issues of our time—from climate change to the immigrant and refugee crisis, mass incarceration, and attacks on women and LGBTQI communities.

 Each session is co-designed and co-presented with a practitioner and an academic, and covers topics spanning Introduction to Participatory Action Research, and Community-Led Research Design, Participatory Data Collection, Accountability + Ethics, and more.
 Through the sessions participants are developing their own action-research plans and building a community of practice anchored in legal empowerment and participatory learning.